data-apis/array-api/spec/design_topics/device_support.md

 Individual libraries may offers APIs for one or more of the following topics, however those are out of scope for this standard:

+- Identifying a specific physical or logical device across libraries
 - Setting a default device globally
 - Stream/queue control
 - Distributed allocation